-This fabulous, small, tented camp is set in a clearing behind a beach at the edge of the Tampolo Marine Park, and provides the opportunity to explore the Masoala's forests and the surrounding Bay of Antongil.
+This fabulous, small and very comfortable tented camp is set in a clearing behind a beach at the edge of the Tampolo Marine Park, and provides the opportunity to explore the Masoala's forests and the surrounding Bay of Antongil.

 The 7 comfortable, furnished and fully netted safari-style tents accommodate a maximum of twelve people.
 The tents are on high stilts (so have a tree-house feel) and set under thatched roofs and each stands on a wooden deck, with a hammock in which to doze after lunch.
 Each tent has private toilet and washing facilities with hot water.

 The site is level and well-tended, enabling less fit people to visit the Masoala.
 There are easy walking trails for people who do not want to take on the more challenging trails traversing steep slopes.
 The main area, where you can relax with a book or a game, is constructed from local wood.

 The restaurant area is a traditional Malagasy thatched structure overlooking the sea.
 Meals are wholesome, prepared by local chefs (the kitchen manager is superb) with fresh fish, seafood and local produce being used.

 Activities & Facilities

 The lodge provides guided rainforest walks for wildlife, birds, nocturnal species - and the privilege and pleasure of exploring the rich primary rainforest at Lohatrozana, part of the Masoala National Park.
 The rainforests of the Masoala Peninsula are rich in lemurs, birds, amphibians and reptiles.
 Red-ruffed and White-fronted brown lemurs can be seen by day, and various range-restricted nocturnal species may be seen at night.